 Finally, many dogs are scared of fire or things that appear to be smoking.
 My rescue dog, Henry, doesn’t like the sight of burning sage, even from a great distance.
 It scares him.

-- Relocate your dog at a family or friend’s home while you sage until the smell dissipates.
+- Relocate your dog and pets to a family or friend’s home while you sage and until the smell dissipates.

-- Liquid sage and spray smudge your home instead of lighting sage.
-The smell is nowhere near as intense and there is no burning required.
+- Liquid sage is a method of spray smudging your home instead of lighting sage.
+The smell isn’t as intense as burning the plant.
+Henry likes to help with smudging using liquid sage.

 - Different techniques, such as tingsha bells.
-While you won’t receive the benefits of saliva, the ringing of tingsha bells is said to clear negative energy and reduce stress.
+While you won’t receive the benefits of sage, the ringing of tingsha bells is said to clear negative energy and reduce stress.
 Some people even prefer ringing tingsha bells over burning sage to smudge.
+I’ve used tingsha bells many times very successfully.
+Henry also likes to help with this type of clearing.

 When should I smudge my home?